rupalisawant813/full-stack-demo/README.md

 # full-stack-demo
-this is my first git repository (fullstack)
+this is my first git repository (fullstack developer)